Saturday 1st January, 2022

 What you can do about it

 The scientists who relieved fibromyalgia by injecting trigger points with anaesthetic have made an extremely valuable contribution.
 Their research has shown that pain from trigger points is the major cause of the sensitisation, and that by eliminating that pain the nervous system will settle back down.
+However, if you have ever had a dental anaesthetic you will understand that anaesthetics wear off after a while.
+It is completely impractical to keep injecting trigger points with anaesthetics.
+We have to actually get rid of the trigger points.

 References